alexteeter/DigitalCharacterSheet/README.md

 Only Windows is needed.

 ## Use
+Place executable in any clean folder, and click to run- that's it.
 Upon first use, you will need to create (or import a character).
 The program will prompt the user for basic character stats (e.g. Name, Class, Ability Scores, etc.).
 #### Note:
 When entering proficiencies, the program expects a comma seperated list- i.e. "Wisdom, Charisma, Athletics, Intimidation".